Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Function for demonstrating evaluation models

-Most languages implement strict evalution, usually call-by-value, which is the simpler model of the two evaluation models.
+Most languages implement strict evaluation, usually call-by-value, which is the simpler model of the two evaluation models.
 In a strict language, calling `callAdd` will go through the sequence shown in [@lst:evaluation_sequence_strict] during evaluation.

 ```{#lst:evaluation_sequence_strict .haskell}
 add (2+3) (4*3)